purwar1997/portfolio-project-2/Readme.md

 - How to create a navigation bar
 - How to use CSS `relative` position
-- How to position image in a web page
+- How to set a cover image using CSS properties `background-position` and `background-size`
-- How to create buttons
+- How to use `linear-gradient()` function over a cover image
-- How to add `animations` to the buttons
+- How to create buttons and add custom `animations` to it

 To view this project, [**click here**](https://portfolio-project-2.vercel.app/).